Constellating Narratives, Constellating Patriarchy

 The per-workshop price is shown below and consists of tuition (different depending on when you register and pay), plus room and board.
 (PS – individual workshop rates are higher than if you signed up for these workshops within the Masterclass Series which includes free access to Sarah’s Monthly Online IPNB Webinars for the length of the masterclass 2019 series!)

-- In order to secure the early-bird rates, you must register and pay by the dates above.
+- In order to secure the early-bird rates, you must register and pay in full by the deadlines above.

 - $500 of your tuition payment is non-refundable and non-transferrable.
 Payments are refundable up to 32 days before the program start date.